1793 Philadelphia yellow fever epidemic: Government responses to crisis

-When the Mayor's Committee inspected the Bush Hill fever hospital, they found the nurses unqualified and arrangements chaotic.
+When the Mayor's Committee inspected the Bush Hill fever hospital, they found the nurses to be unqualified and the arrangements to be chaotic.
 "The sick, the dying, and the dead were indiscriminately mingled together.
-The ordure and other evacuations of the sick, were allowed to remain in the most offensive state imaginable...
+The ordure and other evacuations of the sick were allowed to remain in the most offensive state imaginable...
 It was, in fact, a great human slaughter-house."
-On September 15, Peter Helm, a barrel maker, and Stephen Girard, a merchant and shipowner born in France, volunteered to personally manage the hospital and represent the Mayor's Committee.
+On September 15, Peter Helm, a barrel maker, and Stephen Girard, a merchant and shipowner born in France, volunteered to manage the hospital and represent the Mayor's Committee personally.

-They made rapid improvements in hospital operations: bedsteads were repaired and more brought from the prison so patients would not have to lie on the floor.
-A barn was adapted as a place for convalescing patients.
+They made rapid improvements in hospital operations: bedsteads were repaired, and more were brought from the prison so patients would not have to lie on the floor.
+A barn was converted into a convalescent facility for patients.
 On September 17, the managers hired 9 female nurses and 10 male attendants, as well as a female matron.
 They assigned the 14 rooms to separate male and female patients.
 With the discovery of a spring on the estate, workers were organized to have clean water pumped into the hospital.
 Helm and Girard informed the Committee that they could accommodate more than the 60 patients then under their care, and soon the hospital had 140 patients.

-Girard found that the intermittent visits by four young physicians from the city added to the confusion about patient treatment.
+Girard found that the intermittent visits by 4 young physicians from the city added to the confusion about patient treatment.
 He hired Jean Devèze, a French doctor with experience treating yellow fever in Saint-Domingue (now Haiti).
-Devèze cared only for the patients at the hospital, and he was assisted by French apothecaries.
+Devèze cared only for the patients at the hospital, and French apothecaries assisted him.
 Devèze admired Girard's fearlessness in his devotion to the patients.
 In a memoir published in 1794, Devèze wrote of Girard: